ericdestefano/Virtual-Projects/Windows_NT/Windows_NT_4.0_Workstation_i386/README.md

 For me, it was more than just software.
 It was a bold statement, a call to step into the future.
 The box, the promise, the possibilities—it wasn’t just something you bought; it was something you aspired to be part of.

 This release of NT was also a turning point for its audience.
-For businesses, it was the first NT release to seriously contend with desktops and workstations, despite its higher hardware requirements, which included:
+For businesses, it was the first NT release to seriously contend with desktops and workstations, despite its higher hardware requirements.

-- **Minimum Specs:** 8 MB of RAM, 486 processor.
-- **Recommended Specs:** At least 16 MB of RAM and a Pentium processor.
-- **Practical Reality:** Many systems at the time were underpowered.
-Even new business systems with 8 MB of RAM often required costly upgrades to handle NT's demands, especially for multitasking and running advanced applications.

 For personal users, it was an intriguing choice, offering stability and a professional edge, but lacking some of the user-friendly features and broader hardware support that Windows 95 offered, such as: